CSBiology/TMEA/README.md

     let annotationMap : Map<string,string[]> = ... // We assume you have ontology annotations for your dataset

+    let tmeaRes =
         IO.readDataFrame
             "TranscriptIdentifier" // The column of the data table that contains your entity identifiers "\t" // separator for the input file "path/to/your/raw/data.txt"
         |> Analysis.computeOfDataFrame
             Analysis.standardTMEAParameters //using custom parameters you can change verbosity, bootstrap iterations, and the annotation used for unannotated entities annotationMap
     ```

 # Plots